 Silicon dioxide is a chemical compound with a molecular formula SiO2.
 It is most commonly found in nature as quartz.
 It exists as either white or colourless crystals.
-Silicon dioxide is also known as silica, silic acid and silic acid anhydride.
-SIlica is non-combustible and is the most abundant mineral found on earth.
-In this short piece of article, let us learn more about the silicon dioxide formula, its chemical structure, general properties and uses.
+Silicon dioxide is also known as silica, silicic acid and silicic acid anhydride.
+Silica is non-combustible and is the most abundant mineral found on earth.
+In this article, let us learn more about the silicon dioxide formula, its chemical structure, general properties and uses.

 Properties of Silicon Dioxide

 |Also Known as||Silica, Silic acid and Silic acid anhydride|